zuccha/homebrewery-assets/Sunbathed Cave/Sunbathed Cave (EN).md

 **Components:**   :: S, V
 **Duration:**     :: 5 minutes

-For the duration, sunlight spreads from a point within range and fills a 20-foot-radius Sphere.
-The sunlight's area is Bright Light and sheds Dim Light for an additional 20 feet.
+For the duration, sunlight spreads from a point within range and fills a 6-meters-radius Sphere.
+The sunlight's area is Bright Light and sheds Dim Light for an additional 6 meters.

 {{pageNumber 5}}